justino/consul-rpm/README.md

-# RPM Spec for Consul
+# RPM Spec for Consul and Consul-Template

 Tries to follow the [packaging guidelines](https://fedoraproject.org/wiki/Packaging:Guidelines) from Fedora.